 Godin electric/MIDI guitars: I currently use 5th Avenue Jazz, LGX-SA, and Multiac Jazz.
 The 5th Avenue Jazz is a great archtop guitar for traditional bebop tone.
 The LGX-SA and Multiac Jazz are instruments with wonderfully diverse tonal possibilities.
 They deliver acoustic, electric, and MIDI sounds in any combination and balance.
 Acoustic and electric sounds are crystal clear, and MIDI pickups are also superb.
 Multiac Jazz was used throughout the CDs Blue Quest and Eloquent Silence.

 Taylor acoustic guitars: Outstanding acoustic guitars, equally brilliant in purely acoustic situations and amplified.
 I currently use the Taylor 814ce (steel string) and Taylor 814ce-N (nylon string) models.
-I used the 814 CE on my CD Standards Live at the Jazz Showcase.
-Both guitars were used exclusively on my upcoming CD Sarabande Blue.
+I used the 814 CE on my CDs Standards Live at the Jazz Showcase and Balkan Roots.
+Both guitars were used on the CD Sarabande Blue.

 Acoustic Image amplifiers: They offer the cleanest, most faithful sound reproduction I have ever heard.
 I currently use the 2-channel Series 4 Coda combo, Clarus and Clarus Sl-2 heads, and the DoubleShot speaker.
 In addition to producing sound of exquisite clarity, the Acoustic Image products are very compact, light, and powerful.